jung-kim/atom-ungit/README.md

 A project to bring in [ungit](https://github.com/FredrikNoren/ungit) to Atom.io.

 Key maps:
- * ctrl-alt-u: If ungit tab is opened, close ungit tab.
+ * ctrl-alt-u: If ungit tab is opened, close ungit tab and terminate ungit.
 Else, attempt to start ungit server and open ungit tab.
- * ctrl-alt-k: Kills all ungit instances.
+ * ctrl-alt-k: Run terminate ungit.
+Terminates ungit server instance that was opened by atom.io

 Big thanks to:
  * @FredrikNoren